Majorana string simulation of nonequilibrium dynamics in two-dimensional lattice fermion systems: Code availability

 \section{Code availability}

 Pauli and Majorana propagation are so closely related from a procedural point of view, that it is possible to implement Majorana propagation as a variant of the \texttt{PauliPropagation.jl} \cite{rudolph2025paulipropagationcomputationalframework} library, thereby taking advantage of most of the established routines.
-A Julia implementation of MP is available in Ref. \cite{MP.jl}, which will continually be maintained.
+MP is available as open source Julia library at \texttt{MajoranaPropagation.jl} \cite{MP.jl}.

 \onecolumngrid